Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 Slap Bands: Okay, I know half of you are thinking, did she just say slap bands?
 Yes, slap bands – that’s not a typo.

 Slap bands work amazingly well for wrist corsages!
-This idea came to me when I was playing around with slap bands to hold my vinyl rolls together (an extra bonus idea for you!).
+This idea came to me when I was playing around with slap bands to hold my vinyl rolls together (an extra bonus idea for you).

-You can find inexpensive slap bands that can be wrapped in ribbon to dress them up and then glue your flowers right on top!
+You can find inexpensive slap bands that can be wrapped in ribbon to dress them up and then glue your flowers right on top.

 A picture of a woman's arm over a white wooden table, with a pink and yellow paper flower corsage om a slap band.

 Ribbon: Where there are paper flowers, there is ribbon!
 I LOVE to play with ribbon in my pictures and arrangements.
-I have one favorite source, Anastasia Marie Shop, for specialty ribbons that really stands out.
+I have one favorite source, Anastasia Marie Shop, for specialty ribbons that really stand out.

 Styling Bouquets and Arrangements

-Foam Ball: We touched on foam and cotton spun balls above, but you also may need larger foam balls when building a bouquet!
+Foam Ball: We touched on foam and cotton spun balls above, but you also may need larger foam balls when building a bouquet.
 I like to use an 8-10 inch foam ball for my bouquets, but I have gone up to 12-inch options for a bigger look.
 I always cut my foam balls in half for a more natural look.

 In addition to foam balls, you may also want foam circles to stack inside vases or planters.
 This will help you arrange stems with support.